Decelium/launchpad/FirstReactApp/README.md

     *source path* is the location of the static website i.e. `/[path]/my-app/build/` (note the trailing slash which is necessary if the source_path is a directory).

 4. Your website should be deployed to Decelium.
 If it has successfully deployed, you will see a line like `deployed...  obj-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx  as  [filename]` where the `xxxx...` represents hexadecimal digits.
 This is an identifier unique to your deployment.
-You should be able to view your website deployed on Decelium at `https://test.paxfinancial.ai/obj/obj-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/` (note the trailing slash).
+You should be able to view your website deployed on Decelium at `https://test.paxfinancial.ai/obj/obj-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/index.html`.